Urlandi/bgptablehole/README.md

 Returned summary of prefixes by AS_PATH (if exists) and holes between it.

-Input file format is A.B.C.D/X,PATH in each line.
+Input file format is A.B.C.D/X,PATH in each line sorted by ascending.
 PATH and comma with it maybe not present

 #### Source data